Jenny Cavnar: Career

 After graduating from Colorado State, Cavnar worked for WJRT-TV in Flint, Michigan, where she covered high school and college sports.
 She also served as an assistant coach for the University of California, Los Angeles's club lacrosse team.
 In 2007, Channel 4 San Diego hired Cavnar for their pregame and postgame shows for the San Diego Padres of Major League Baseball (MLB).
 In 2012, she succeeded Alanna Rizzo as host of the pregame and postgame television shows for the Colorado Rockies on AT&T SportsNet Rocky Mountain.

 Cavnar became the first woman to provide color commentary for a National League baseball game on the radio for KOA on July 2, 2015.
 In 2018, she filled in as the play-by-play announcer for two Rockies games, the first woman to do so since 1993.
 Cavnar has also served on the broadcast team for both men's and women's college basketball games on the Pac 12 Network and Fox Sports 1.

 In 2021, Cavnar won the Colorado Sportscaster of the Year Award from the National Sports Media Association.
 She has also won five Emmy Awards.

 On February 13, 2024, NBC Sports California announced that Cavnar would be their lead play-by-play announcer for Oakland Athletics telecasts starting in the 2024 season, making her the first woman to be a primary play-by-play announcer for a team in MLB history.
 Chris Caray was chosen for a play-by-play rotation with Cavnar.
 On May 13, in a game between the Athletics and the Houston Astros, Cavnar and Julia Morales became the first two women to do the play-by-play on television for the same Major League Baseball game.

 Personal life

 Cavnar's husband, Steve Spurgeon, played baseball for the Chicago White Sox organization.
 He is a member of the Denver Fire Department.
-They have two children, Vincent and Emmery.
-Vincent is named for Vin Scully.
-Emmery is named after her high school hero's daughter.
+They have two children.